MatteoTomasetto/sindy/README.md

 </p>
 <br />

+In particular we leverage Ensemble-SINDy [2], which robustify the SINDy algorithm through boostrap aggregating (bagging) strategies.

 ## Files
 - `sindy.py`: Contains the `SINDy` class implementing the model logic based on [pysindy](https://github.com/dynamicslab/pysindy).
 - `run.py`: Batch runner script for running the model across multiple sub-datasets in the [CTF-for-Science](https://github.com/CTF-for-Science) framework.
-- `config_KS.yaml`: Configuration file for running the model on `PDE_KS` test cases for all sub-datasets.
+- `config_KS.yaml`: Configuration file for running the model on the `Kuramoto-Sivashinsky` test cases for all sub-datasets.
-- `config_Lorenz.yaml`: Configuration file for running the model on `ODE_Lorenz` test cases for all sub-datasets.
+- `config_Lorenz.yaml`: Configuration file for running the model on the `Lorenz` test cases for all sub-datasets.

 The configuration files specify the hyperparameters for running the model with the following structure
 ```yaml